 - Monte San Bartolo Regional Park

 The region of Le Marche – or Marche – is a magical one for a number of reasons.
-Apart from the wine, food, kind people, etc, it’s abundant with natural beauty and national parks.
+Additionally to the wine, food, kind people, etc, it’s abundant with natural beauty and national parks.

 Much of the region is equipped with national parks, full of greenery, mountains, and rich views.